Bayernatoor/btc_self_custody/src/faqs/node_setup/node_faq1.md

 If you do decide to build your own node I would **HIGHLY** recommend that you avoid using single board computers such as a Raspberry Pi, although cheap and practical, these computers are often underpowered and potentially vulnerable to attack.
 You'll often see these recommended, however, you'll also notice that most pre-made nodes are moving away from using these in exchange for more powerful and secure hardware.
-For a bit more money you can get yourself a used lenovo laptop such as
-, ADD MORE HERE.
-That being said, if your simply looking to get started, not spend too many sats, learn a few things and run Bitcoin then a Raspberry Pi might be a good way to start.
+For a bit more money you can get yourself a used Lenovo laptop or a Dell OptiPlex, which naturally comes with more memory, storage and a faster processor.
+That being said, if your simply looking to get started, want to explore without spending too many sats, and run Bitcoin then a Raspberry Pi can be a good way to start.
 Ultimately, it's your node so it's your choice!

 <br>